-Local authorities engaged in parking enforcement under the Traffic Management Act 2004 are required to make a statistical return to the Department for Transport (DfT) on an annual basis and are advised to produce an annual report.
+Local authorities engaged in parking enforcement under the Traffic Management Act 2004 are advised to produce an annual report.

-The DfT has specified previously that the return must only report on activity in respect of Penalty Charge Notices (PCNs) issued during the stated year, although for obvious reasons a PCN issued in one year may only be resolved in the next.
-This Report on Parking Enforcement for 2014/15 takes a similar approach except where comparisons with other local authorities are made.
+This Report on Parking Enforcement for 2017/18 focuses on Penalty Charge Notices (PCNs) issued during the stated year, although for obvious reasons a PCN issued in one year may only be resolved in the next.

 The Secretary of State for Transport's 'Statutory Guidance to Local Authorities on the Civil Enforcement of Parking Regulations' suggests what local authorities' annual reports might contain.
-This report includes such items but goes further in terms of explaining the statistics in the context of North Herts Council's overall policy objectives.
+This report includes such items but goes further in terms of explaining the statistics in the context of North Hertfordshire Council's overall policy objectives.
 Where possible and appropriate, the Council's performance is benchmarked against previous years' figures, a national standard or local performance indicator.